The 444th film I have seen in theaters…

 Thousands of years ago, the Amazons, a race of warrior women were created to bring peace to mankind, but the machinations of the God of War, Ares, caused them to be placed in hiding on Themyscira, an island hidden from the eyes of man.
-They are ruled by Queen Hippolyta, who has a daughter, who it is said she made out of clay.
-She protects her daughter from the warrior ways, but to little avail.
-Young Diana is a natural warrior.
+They are ruled by Queen Hippolyta, who has a daughter – Diana.
+She tries to protect her from the warrior ways, but to little avail.
+Young Diana is a natural.
 Eventually, Hippolyta relents and Diana is allowed to train, her power incredible, far beyond other Amazons.

 I was not sold on Gal Gadot when she was announced for Batman V Superman.
 Her performance in that film gave me hope.
-That hope bore fruit in her stand alone film.
+That hope bore fruit in this solo film.
 This IS Wonder Woman.
-Her Diana is strong yet very naïve about the world of men.
-The character has some great moments reconciling what her mission on Earth should be.
-Lynda Carter was great, but Gal Gadot is the definitive Diana Prince.
+Her Diana is strong, but is naïve about the world of men.
+The character has some great moments as she figures out what her mission on Earth should be.
+Lynda Carter was great, iconic, as Wonder Woman; but Gal Gadot is the definitive Diana Prince.

 Chris Pine could act his way out of anything.
-This guy has yet to let me know.
+This guy has yet to let me down.
 Charming, soulful, brave; his Steve Trevor is everything the character should be.

 Robin Wright appears as Antiope, Diana’s Aunt and the General of the Amazons.
 A great actor can do wonders in just a few moments of screentime.
 Antiope is not on screen very long, but her performance made an impact.
 Well Done.